Adicodin/Automatic-Basic-Temperature-Converter/README.md

-# Automatic-Basic-Temperature-Convertor
+# Automatic-Basic-Temperature-Converter
-This is an automatic temperature convertor with GUI.
+This is an automatic temperature converter with GUI.

 Language used = Python